 I am known as “Mrs. Deb” and have been an early childhood educator for over thirty years.
 I graduated with my ECE from Grant MacEwan College in 1979.
 I worked in a variety of centres in Alberta and Victoria, including Emmanuel Preschool from 1999 – 2007 and am delighted to be returning.
-I have been married forever and as a mother of five grown children and grandmother of three, families are important to me.
+I have been married forever and as a mother of five grown children and grandmother, families are important to me.
 I have been blessed in my vocation to offer support to many families as they guide their little ones through their formative years.

 My belief is children learn best through play.
 Creating a calm, safe, loving environment for little ones to experience the world using all their senses is one of my priorities.
 Observing, guiding, setting limits and encouraging children to express their feelings allows creativity and respect to flourish.
 Being spontaneous by nature, I enjoy the freedom to adapt the curriculum allowing children to be in charge of their own learning process.